 The little guy was hanging out with daddy when baby girl and I did this invitation to create activity and it was definitely great to spend quality time creating with her.

-We switched things up a bit and instead of using just a pompom, we grabbed a pokey ball and a few q-tips too.
+We switched things up a bit and instead of using just a pompom, we grabbed a pokey ball and a few cotton swabs too.
 I wanted her to experience using several different sized dots in her artwork.

 Pointillism basically means creating art with small dots so they visually combine together and this process art experience was exactly that.